grafana/loki/docs/operations/authentication.md

 Loki does not come with any included authentication layer.
-Operators are expected to run an authenticating reverse proxy in front of your services, such as Nginx using basic auth or an OAuth2 proxy.
+Operators are expected to run an authenticating reverse proxy in front of your services, such as NGINX using basic auth or an OAuth2 proxy.

 Note that when using Loki in multi-tenant mode, Loki requires the HTTP header `X-Scopre-OrgID` to be set to a string identifying the user; the responsibility